JeffreyWay/Laravel-4-Generators/readme.md

 To fully seed the `dogs` table:

-- Within the `$Dogs` array, add any number of arrays, containing the necessary rows.
+- Within the `$dogs` array, add any number of arrays, containing the necessary rows.
 - Return to the Terminal and run Laravel's `db:seed command` (`php artisan db:seed`).

 ### Resources